Daniel-Alemu-G/AASTU-DB-Project-Group-7-Sec-A/README.md

-# 💰 YISAKAL Saving and Credit Cooperative Organization Database Management System
+# Project Title: 💰 YISAKAL Saving and Credit Cooperative Organization Database Management System

 ---

-## 📖 Project Overview
+## 📖 Project Description

-The **YISAKAL SACCO Database Management System** is a hybrid database project developed for the hypothetical **YISAKAL Saving and Credit Cooperative Organization (YISAKAL SACCO)**.
+The **YISAKAL SACCO Database Management System** is a **hybrid database project** developed for the hypothetical **YISAKAL Saving and Credit Cooperative Organization (YISAKAL SACCO)**.

 The system is designed to improve the management of:
 - Member information
-- Savings accounts
+- Savings
-- Loan processing
+- Loans
-- Repayment tracking
+- Repayments
 - Reporting activities

-This project integrates both **Relational** and **NoSQL** database technologies to overcome the limitations of traditional database systems.
+The project integrates both **Relational** and **NoSQL** database technologies to overcome the limitations of traditional database systems.

-- **MySQL** is used for structured transactional data such as:
-  - Member registration
-  - Savings accounts
-  - Loan applications
-  - Repayment records

-- **MongoDB** is used for semi-structured and high-volume data such as:
-  - Audit logs
-  - Notifications
-  - Repayment incidents
-  - Document-like records
+We have applied the proposed database into both **Relational** and **NoSQL** databases, which are corresponding/analogous to each other.

 ---